JustusThies/NeuralTexGen/README.md

 Caution: do not render with anti-aliasing this will lead to wrong uvs!
 Also never upsample uv renderings!
 It is recommended to render the uv maps at a higher resolution than the color images to circumvent sampling issues (undersampling of the texture).
 Have a look at the 'prepare_data.sh' script that calls an OpenGL renderer.
+If you have set the input accordingly you can call:

 ```bash prepare_data.sh```

 ### Summary